 The Children’s Place has joined collaborations such as the Sustainable Apparel Coalition (SAC), The Afirm Group and the Better Cotton Initiative (BCI) to partner with like-minded organizations that strive to improve the environmental impact of the industry.
 Learn more about these organizations and their programs below.

-Learn more about our responsible sourcing partners by clicking their logos below.
+Learn more about our ESG partners by clicking their logos below.

 Better Work is a global initiative mobilizing brands, governments, factory owners and workers to improve working conditions in the garment industry.
 The program, a partnership between the UN's ILO and the IFC, a member of the World Bank Group, manages factory assessments and trainings to empower factories to improve the lives of their workers.
 The Children's Place supports Better Work's priorities of setting up structures to boost worker-management dialog and implement lasting workplace improvements.